Learn the Benefits of APIs

 In most cases, the service provider provisions a special web address known as an API endpoint for the software to connect to using an HTTP verb.
 Here’s an example from FitBit.

 Notice that instead of the "www" you’re familiar with, FitBit uses "api".
 Here, developers can use the GET command to return the data needed to display in their applications.
 In the case of this endpoint, the expected response will include the last activity (running), as well as any fitness challenges the user recently completed.

 If a connected treadmill were to use this API, it could show a wealth of information useful to the runner!
 Take this example of the response received after making a GET request to the Fitbit API.

-Thanks to the thousands of APIs that software developers can reach over the Internet (more than 23,000 by last count according to ProgrammableWeb.com), the Web has turned into a programmable platform that’s equally, if not more, powerful than programmable platforms including Windows, Mac, and Linux.
+Thanks to the thousands of APIs that software developers and non-programmers equipped with citizen integration tools (citizen integrators) can reach over the Internet (more than 23,000 by last count according to ProgrammableWeb.com), the Web has turned into a programmable platform that’s equally, if not more, powerful than programmable platforms including Windows, Mac, and Linux.
 It’s like a giant spice rack that’s available to you at any time.
 The sooner you start rethinking your organization’s business processes and customer experiences as mashups built from off-the-shelf ingredients, the sooner you’ll be on your way to using APIs to transform your business!